Wind Surge holding job fair at Riverfront Stadium

-The job fair is happening today Saturday, February 26 at Riverfront Stadium it begins at 10 a.m. and end at 3 this afternoon.
+The job fair is happening today at Riverfront Stadium.
+Ot begins at 10 a.m. and ends at 3 p.m.

 Residents are asked to bring a form of ID and fill out their applications online.